Credit card protection with Section 75

 What does Section 75 not cover?

-You might not be covered by credit card protection if:
+You might not be covered by credit card purchase protection if:

 - Your purchase is worth £100 or less, or over £30,000.

-- You used a third-party provider such as PayPal, Worldpay or Google Wallet, to pay instead of buying directly from the retailer or service supplier.
+- You used a third-party provider, such as PayPal, Worldpay or Google Wallet, or a ‘Buy now, pay later’ service to pay, instead of buying directly from the retailer or service supplier.

-- Similarly, if you buy a holiday through an agency, or you buy concert tickets through a ticket-selling platform, you may not be covered by Section 75.
-Read the terms of the third party’s own buyer protection scheme carefully before you buy.
+- Similarly, if you buy a holiday through an agency, or you buy concert tickets through a ticket-selling platform, you may not have Section 75 protection.
+Read the terms of the third party’s buyer protection scheme carefully before you buy.

 - You paid using a debit card or charge card.